fanz23-cell/Tech516-BuddyBot/README.md

 ---

-## 14. Why This Design

-This design separates the project into two clear questions:

-1. **What is the user doing?**
-   Answered by MediaPipe + the trained action classifier.

-2. **What should the robot do next?**
-   Answered by the FSM.

-That separation makes the system:

-- easier to explain
-- easier to debug
-- easier to extend

----

-## 15. Limitations

-- limited action vocabulary
-- dependence on pose quality
-- weaker performance under occlusion or extreme viewpoints
-- limited temporal modelling
-- not primarily designed for multi-person interaction

----

-## 16. Summary
+## 15. Summary

-BuddyBot is a service-oriented human-robot interaction system that turns body action into service behaviour through a structured learned pipeline:
+BuddyBot is a service-oriented human-robot interaction system with two perception backbones:

+- **YOLO** for target tracking and follow control
+- **MediaPipe + trained classifier** for human action recognition

+Those outputs are fused by an **FSM** to generate:

+- follow behaviour
+- approach and retreat behaviour
+- height-adjustable service behaviour

+So the full logic of the project is:

-**video -> pose keypoints -> feature vector -> trained classifier -> FSM -> robot control**
+**camera -> YOLO tracking + MediaPipe pose -> trained action classification -> FSM -> robot service action**

-Its main contribution is combining:

-- pose-based action understanding,
-- learned classification,
-- explainable decision logic,
-- and physically adaptive robot service behaviour

-in one ROS 2 system.